Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 decrypting and merging individual PDF pages.
 I was hoping that the library could also remove annotations.
 Examples section on their website didn't have what I needed.
-Unfortunately, their API [documentation](https://godoc.org/github.com/unidoc/unidoc/pdf) is almost useless: most of the functions didn't have any documentation at all, which is a shame, because the library itself is really useful.
+Unfortunately, their API [documentation](https://godoc.org/github.com/unidoc/unidoc/pdf) is next to useless: most of the functions didn't have any documentation at all, which is a shame, because the library itself is really useful.
 I started looking for any type or function that looked like it could have anything to do with annotations.